 4.7.
 Making a privacy impact assessment

-A features that recommends such is:
+A feature that does this is:

 [GENERIC-SENSOR] advises to consider performing of a privacy impact assessment